Communicating Health and Safety Policies on Your Website

 To reinforce health and safety measures to customers throughout their booking experience, you can now add a Health & Safety Policy directly in your FareHarbor Dashboard.
 This policy is shown to customers throughout the booking process as well as in confirmation emails.
 It’s readily available in the book form, so customers don’t have to go back and forth searching for the information while they’re completing their booking.

-In addition to adding a general company Health & Safety Policy in your Dashboard settings, you can further customize the information shown per item to provide item-specific information, if needed.
-For example, you might have different policies for your hiking tours than your kayak rentals, and you can make these adjustments at the item level.
+In addition to adding a general company Health & Safety Policy in your Dashboard settings, you can further customize the information shown per item if needed.
+For example, you might have different policies for your hiking tours and your kayak rentals, and you can make these adjustments at the item level.

 - Learn more about setting up your Health & Safety Policy in our Help Center.